 Fun Interesting Montenegro Facts to Know

-8. Montenegrins together with the Dutch are considered the tallest people in Europe.
-Definitely, this fact is not something you have to know before visiting the country but I thought it’s interesting to know.
+8. Montenegrins, together with the Dutch, are considered the tallest people in Europe.
+This fact is definitely not something you have to know before visiting the country, but I thought it’s interesting to know.
 Especially for that time when you are in Montenegro and seeing how tall people are.

 Facts About Montenegro Holidays, Culture And Traditions

-So, if you are traveling here during the Orthodox Easter, Christmas, Epiphany, Pentecost, Dormition (death of Mary) keep in mind that a lot of business can be closed and people be slow.
-During the Great Lent and Nativity fasting (which lasts 6 weeks), a lot of family-owned restaurants and cafes may substitute meat dishes.
+So, if you are traveling here during the Orthodox Easter, Christmas, Epiphany, Pentecost, Dormition (death of Mary), keep in mind that a lot of business can be closed and people be slow.
+During the Great Lent and Nativity fasting (which lasts six weeks), many family-owned restaurants and cafes may substitute meat dishes.

 For Montenegrin people who heavily depend on meat, not having it for more than 30 days comes as a challenge.
 Not everyone will follow through.
 There definitely will be places offering the same food as they offer in any other season.
-Although it is something to keep in mind and not be surprised in a negative way when coming to visit.
+Although it is something to keep in mind and not be surprised when coming to visit.